get-convex/sharded-counter/README.md

 For example, if you want to display
 [one million checkboxes](https://en.wikipedia.org/wiki/One_Million_Checkboxes)
-[on your Convex site](https://www.youtube.com/watch?v=LRUWplYoejQ), you want to count the checkboxes in real-time while allowing lots of the boxes to change in parallel.
+[on your Convex site](https://www.youtube.com/watch?v=LRUWplYoejQ), you want to count the checkboxes in real-time while allowing a lot of the boxes to change in parallel.

 More generally, whenever you have a counter that is changing frequently, you